 - Ulcers

-You will collect samples of your stool for 3 days in a row.
+You need to collect samples of your stool for three consecutive days, in the provided three plastic containers.
 This increases the chance of finding blood, since the bleeding may not happen every day.
-If you don’t have a bowel movement on one of the 3 days it is not a problem. you can collect the 3 samples over a longer period of time.
-You are given three plastic containers.
+If you don’t have a bowel movement on one of the three days, it is not a problem.
+You can collect the necessary amount over a longer period of time.

-Collect a small amount of fecal matter from used toilet paper, the size of a large pea is enough, in the container and close lid firmly.
-Do not overfill collection vial.
+Collect a small amount of fecal matter from used toilet paper, the size of a large pea is enough, in the container and close the lid firmly.
+Do not overfill the collection vial.

 You can store the samples for 3-5 days from the date of your first collection.
 Room temperature (preferred) or refrigerated.